 Basic Concepts of Flourish:

 Seligman explores the concepts of self-esteem, optimism, vitality, self-determination and my main interest, resilience.
 Within the topic of resilience, he describes a process for mental toughness, as well as the elements of Post Traumatic Growth, a most unusual but powerful concept.

 Seligman describes the positivity research findings of his colleague, Barbara Fredrickson.
 She discovered: “Companies with better than a 2.9 ratio for positive to negative statements are flourishing.”
 He also refers to marriage expert, John Gottman, who discovered that couples who use a ratio of five positive comments to one negative were in healthy and long-lasting relationships.

-Seligman includes the effective use of his VIA Signature Strengths.
-Anyone and everyone can take Seligman’s FREE 240 question VIA Signature Strengths inventory.
+Seligman includes the effective use of his VIA Character Strengths.
+Anyone and everyone can take Seligman’s FREE 240 question VIA Character Strengths inventory.

 Included in the test are many quick lists and quizzes including checking your physical, emotional, social, and spiritual fitness.